tpaksu/vscode-github-issues/README.md

-# GitHub Issues Extension
+# GitHub Issue Viewer for VS Code

-This VS Code extension allows you to view GitHub issues directly in your editor.
+A Visual Studio Code extension for viewing GitHub issues directly in your editor.

+## Setup

+1. Install the extension
+2. When you first use the command, VS Code will prompt you to sign in to GitHub
+3. Click "Allow" to grant access to your GitHub account

 ## Features